-Diversion is unlikely to be appropriate in the public interest when the circumstances of the offence have more aggravating factors.
-For example:

-- Offence was: - calculated and deliberate - carried out by a group - against a public servant acting in the exercise of duty (e.g. a police officer, fire fighter, or ambulance employees). - Offender was ringleader or an organiser of an offence. - Conviction is likely to result in significant penalty. - Weapon or violence was used or threatened during commission of offence. - Offender abused a position of trust (e.g. employee, baby sitter, caregiver). - Victim was vulnerable, deliberately put in considerable fear of personal attack. - Offender refuses to identify co-offenders. - Due to the prevalence of the offence in the area it has been identified for special attention in consultation between district and PPS. - Evidence of premeditation exists. - Offender has been warned previously. - Other charges are pending. - Offender's response was disproportionate to a perceived threat. - Offender has previously received diversion for similar offending. - Offender has been charged with an offence under the '3-strikes' regime in the Sentencing Act 2002.
+Aggravating factors Mitigating factors Diversion is unlikely to be appropriate in the public interest when the Diversion may be more appropriate when more circumstances of the offence have more aggravating factors.
+For example: mitigating factors exist.
+For example: - Offence was: - Arrest and time in custody sufficient deterrent. - calculated and deliberate - Offence committed through misjudgement. - carried out by a group - Offender: - against a public servant acting in the exercise of duty (e.g. a police officer, fire fighter, or ambulance employees). was coerced by group to commit the offence (minor role) - Offender was ringleader or an organiser of an offence. - was vulnerable Conviction is likely to result in significant penalty.Weapon or violence was used or threatened during commission of - showed spontaneous and genuine remorse for their actions offence. - was ignorant of the law - Offender abused a position of trust (e.g. employee, baby sitter, - offence was not premeditated caregiver). - was provoked by victim or victim's group, - Victim was vulnerable, deliberately put in considerable fear of and offender acted impulsively personal attack. - assisted in apprehending others - Offender refuses to identify co-offenders. - has mental health problems or physical - Due to the prevalence of the offence in the area it has been identified for special attention in consultation between district and PPS. illness - unlikely to repeat the offence - Evidence of premeditation exists. - was in the wrong place at the wrong time - Offender has been warned previously. - made a genuine mistake or - Other charges are pending. misunderstanding - Offender's response was disproportionate to a perceived threat. - has budget problems - Offender has previously received diversion for similar offending. was influenced by others more criminally sophisticated. - Conviction is likely to result in discharge or nominal penalty.
+Offence was minor and offender has put right the harm or loss caused and has expressed regret. - Historical offence where apprehension made many years later.